Arction/javascript-charts-performance-comparison-heatmaps/README.md

 _CPU usage_ has to be manually monitored using browser developer tools.

-_SciChart JS_ requires locally installed license verification software and an active license - the benchmark application can be found in `bench/scichart`.
+_SciChart JS_ requires locally installed license verification software and an active license!